sleepyheead/Numpy-Tensorflow-ScikitLearn_Exercises/Issues-Installing-TensorFlow-2-with-GPU-support/4-th-Step-Install-TensorFlow-2.md

+**Before you can install and run TensorFlow, you'll need to install the CUDA drivers for your machine and the cuDNN updates for it.**

 ### Fresh installation of Tensorflow in local machine

 When installing TensorFlow, we want to make sure we are installing and upgrading to the newest version available in PyPi.